kq1231/timely/tasks.md

 - Tab 9 I/O screens.
 - Finish completion feature for all the tabs.
 - BUG: Keyboard issue.
 Keyboards have a done button.
+- Tab.[1, 3, 4, 5] have their own services.
+Therefore, they have their own controllers as well.
+Can there be a way in which we use the common output controller with a custom service that is also type-safe?
+- Alhamdulillah, now, we do not need any service.
+The repository is enough itself.
+Tabs that are similar but not identical can extend the common repository and override methods as needed.